 Quickly scoop chocolate over the ball with a spatula, being careful to not change its shape.
 Using a large fork pick it up, cradling it from the bottom.
 Shake off excess chocolate.

-Place on your silpat or parchment paper and gently wiggle the fork at an angle so the brown sugar cookie dough truffle slides off the fork without losing any chocolate coating.
+Place the brown sugar cookie dough truffles on your silpat or parchment paper and gently wiggle the fork at an angle so the brown sugar cookie dough truffle slides off the fork without losing any chocolate coating.

 What To Do With Leftover Chocolate?